phorton1/base-apps-gitMUI/docs/status.md

 # gitMUI - Status and Updating

-TODO: implement an actual *statusWindow*

 Maintaining the status of the local repositories versus gitHub is rather complicated, and a bit time consuming.

-This document describes how the general scheme by which monitorUpdate() sets the repo gitHub ID, remote_commits, and {BEHIND} members. {BEHIND} indicates that a repo is out of date with respect to gitHub and needs to be pulled.
+This document describes how the general scheme by which monitor::githubThread() and reposGithub::doGitHub() sets the repo GITHUB_ID, which in turn can set the BEHIND and REBASE member.
+BEHIND indicates that a local repo is out of date with respect to gitHub and needs to be pulled, and REBASE indicates that a local repo is BEHIND and yet has unstaged or staged changes, i.e. could be dangerously accidentally committed creating a merge situation.

-By the structure of the monitor, which calls gitChanges() on each repo at startup, which in turn calls gitStart() on each repo, the HEAD_ID, MASTER_ID, REMOTE_ID, local_commits, and {AHEAD} members have already been added to everr repo befor the monitor does an monitorUpdate(). which sets the , and maintained, for every repo in repoGit().
+Generally speaking the monitor, which calls gitChanges() on each repo at startup, which in turn calls gitStart() on each repo, and then calls gitChanges() on every repo in which any files change, maintains the local truth:
+HEAD_ID, MASTER_ID, REMOTE_ID, local_commits, staged_changes
+and unstaged_changes arrays, and manages the AHEAD member independently of the githubThread().

+doGitHub() (at startup and from Rescan/Rebuild UI commands) and the monitor::gitHubThread() are responsible for using the {pushed_at}
+member to update the GITHUB_ID and to set the BEHIND and REBASE members appropriately.

+REBASE is tricky to the extent that it can be changed either by local monitor::run() methods or the githubThread/goGitHub() methods.
+REBASE situations are generally handled by Stashing local changes and pulling, giving precedence to the changes already pushed to GitHub.

+Also note that explicit actions of Pushing, Pulling, Reverting, and external Stashing can affect REBASE.

+## BASICS

+Because Git::Raw can give us the entire local history, including the HEAD_ID, MASTER_ID, and REMOTE_ID, we can develop an integer number for {AHEAD} which is the number of commits between MASTER_ID and REMOTE_ID, i.e. a count of the number of commits that will be sent to GitHub if we push the repo.
+So AHEAD>0 implies that a push is needed.

+When we get the GITHUB_ID it can be within the local commit history (i.e. the same as REMOTE_ID or some previous local commit) indicating that the local repo "knows" about the GITHUB_ID, and therefore BEHIND==0.
+Or, the GITHUB_ID might be unknown to the local repo, and therefore we set BEHIND=1 as we have no idea of the number of commits between our last REMOTE_ID and the GITHUB_ID.

+BEHIND=1 is sufficient to notice that the repo needs to be pulled, and/or to set REBASE based on other conditions.

+Even more specifically, and simpler, is the notion that REMOTE_ID is the last commit this machine has pushed to github, and if REMOTE_ID != GITHUB_ID, then we just set BEHIND=1.
+We do not have to search through local commits earlier than REMOTE_ID to ascertain that BEHIND should be set to 1.

+## ----------------- OLD -----------------------

 ## Automatic Status Updating